bhamodi/facebook-online-friend-tracker/README.rst

 facebook-online-friend-tracker
 ==============================

 Track the number of online friends you have on Facebook at any given time!
+Check out my `results and conclusions`_ after running this tool for two weeks!

 Prerequisites
 -------------